-As a vegan you are probably very familiar with flaxseeds.
-Linen is a textile that is made from the reed of the flaxplant.
-It has been manufactured traditionally in Europe and Japan for several thousand years, and is a very sustainable option.
-However Chinese linen uses conventional fertilisers and has increased impact, so look for good quality European or Japanese linens for your most sustainable options.
-These options are also much higher quality, which is important when you are creating your sustainable wardrobe.
+However, Chinese linen uses conventional fertilisers and has increased impact, so look for good quality European or Japanese linens for your most sustainable options.
+These options are also much higher quality, which is essential when you are creating your sustainable wardrobe.

 Hemp is another wonderful plant-based fibre with significant environmental benefits.
-It can be grown on marginal land so it does not take productive land away from food crops.
-Hemp is beautifully soft and is growing in popularity.
+It can be grown on marginal land, so it does not take productive land away from food crops.
+Hemp is beautifully soft and is increasing in popularity.

 5. Soysilk and Peace Silk